DocOfi/DocOfi.github.io/README.md

 DocOfi.github.io
 =====================
-This is site contains visualization of data from the Philippines.
+This site contains visualization of data from the Philippines.